The system that will UPGRADE your music understanding

 - It’s guiding: Learn the chords of your favorite songs through their function and avoid getting lost ever again.

 Check out these examples (the first is in C major and the second in D major):

 Its origins and its creators

 In order to understand its origins, we need to go back to our fellow musicians from the 1700s!
 The Nashville Numbers System is based on very old chord symbolization methods.
 Baroque musicians already developed a system called figurate bass that used numbers attached to the bass note to describe the chord that should be built on top of it.

 Nashville is well considered the capital of music recording, and that doesn’t come without thousands of songs recorded on a daily basis.
 How do session musicians learn all of them?
-Now you know, they use the Nashville Numbers System.
+Now you know.
+They use the Nashville Numbers System.
 That saves them precious time and effort that can be focused back on rehearsing and performing at their best.

 Get your FREE template